bahrus/public-choice/README.md

 # public-choice Web Component

 Preliminary public polling web component.
-Do Not Use In Production.
+Uses plurality voting.
+[Do Not Use (Plurality Voting) In Production!!](https://shihn.ca/posts/2020/voting-systems/)

 To progressively render the options before the element has upgraded, use a style such as: